THE 2 EVENTS

-First water ballet competition, with male competitors, is held in Berlin.
+The first water ballet competition, open to men only, is held in Berlin.

-Australian Annette Kellerman triumphs in New York with her water dancing show in a glass tank.
-Synchronised swimming is launched.
+Australian Annette Kellerman enjoys great success with her water dancing show in New York (in a glass tank), and helps to popularise the sport.

-In the cinema, Esther Williams appears in a number of musical water comedies, of which the famous "Million Dollar Mermaid" is a tribute to the life of Annette Kellerman.
+Swimmer and actress Esther Williams appears in a number of musical water comedies, including the famous "Million Dollar Mermaid" - a tribute to the life of Annette Kellerman.

-Synchronised swimming makes its competitive Olympic debut, with two events featuring on the programme - duo and solo.
-The Americans win both gold medals.
+Synchronised swimming makes its Olympic debut, with two events on the programme: solo and duet.
+The United States win both gold medals.

 - Carolyn Waldo (Canada)